 Saptaparni is a Content Editor at a corporate firm in Kolkata and has been a student of Literature at Presidency University and Bethune College.
 She is also a trained Odissi dancer and an occasional poet.
 She isn’t sure if she likes waffles.
 Saptaparni believes anime and lemon should be taken more seriously.
 She helps with editing the submissions as well as with some of the back-end HTML configurations and managing the social media handles of the website.

-Sritama is a Research Scholar and a High School teacher.
-She doesn’t like cooking and cleaning.
-She likes licorice candies a little too much.
+Sritama is a Research Scholar at Jadavpur University and a High School teacher at a school in South Kolkata.
 She is an editor at the Times of Corona who also reviews content and handles the social media for the webzine.

 Ritwik had been bombarding Saptaparni’s WhatsApp with a barrage of news pieces and articles on the Coronavirus outbreak when she jokingly said they could open a news website with the repository of articles associated with the pandemic they had already collected.
 Ritwik, being Ritwik, took this a bit too seriously and they ended by buying a domain, a hosting service and, voila, The Times of Corona came into existence.
 Once the initial arrangements were made, they realised this platform could be used to actually publish original content instead of news already published on other media.
 They started with a simple article on Coronavirus Prevention Tips.